What is hepatitis B?

 Avoid alcohol and drugs

-Hepatitis impairs your liver's ability to process drugs and alcohol.
+Hepatitis makes it hard for your liver to process drugs and alcohol.
 If you take drugs (prescription or illegal) or drink alcohol when you have hepatitis, their effects may be more powerful and may last longer.
-In addition, alcohol and some drugs can make liver damage worse.
+They also can make liver damage worse.

 Try to control itching

-People with hepatitis sometimes develop itchy skin.
-You can control itching by keeping cool and out of the sun, wearing cotton clothing, or using nonprescription medicines such as Benadryl or Chlor-Trimeton.
-Talk to your doctor if you want to take nonprescription medicines.
+People who have hepatitis sometimes have itchy skin.
+You can control itching by keeping cool and out of the sun, wearing cotton clothing, or using over-the-counter antihistamines such as a nondrowsy one like loratadine (Claritin) or one that may make you sleepy like diphenhydramine (Benadryl).
+Talk to your doctor before taking these medicines.

-The American Association for the Study of Liver Disease has made recommendations on who should receive antiviral treatment for long-term (chronic) hepatitis B based on the presence of hepatitis B antigens in your blood, the level of hepatitis B virus DNA (HBV DNA) in your blood, and the levels of your liver enzymes.4
+The American Association for the Study of Liver Disease has made recommendations on who should receive antiviral treatment for chronic hepatitis B.

 - Interferons, such as interferon alfa-2b and pegylated interferon alfa-2a

 - Nucleoside reverse transcriptase inhibitors (NRTIs) such as adefovir, entecavir, lamivudine, telbivudine, and tenofovir

 - Interferons have common side effects, including fever, headaches, and hair loss.
 They may also cause mental problems or make them worse.

 - If you have cirrhosis, you cannot use interferons.
 But you can use adefovir, entecavir, lamivudine, telbivudine, and tenofovir.